Gibberlings3/Morpheus562-s-Kitpack/README.md

 Disadvantages:
 - May only attain Grandmaster in two-handed weapons while all other weapons can only attain Proficient.

+### Dragoon

+Dragoons are heavily armored warriors who dedicate their lives to the use of polearm weapons (quarterstaff, spear, and halberd).
+These warriors focus on keeping their enemies at long reach while maneuvering around the battlefield at the expense of their own protection.

+Advantages:
+- Moves 2 points faster than other characters.
+- Skill with polearms (quarterstaff, spear, and halberd) allows the Dragoon to have a 20% chance to knock an enemy back a few feet when hit and deal additional piercing damage.
+A successful save vs. Death with a -2 penalty negates being knocked back.
+Damage dealt increases with levels as follows:
+  Level 1-2: 1 piercing
+  Level 3-5: 1d4 piercing
+  Level 6-8: 1d6 piercing
+  Level 9-11: 1d8 piercing
+  Level 12-14: 2d4 piercing
+  Level 15-17: 1d10 piercing
+  Level 18-20: 2d6 piercing
+  Level 21+: 1d20 piercing

+- 4th Level: May use the Hamstring ability once per day and gains an additional use every 4 levels thereafter.

+HAMSTRING: The Dragoon's attacks for the next 10 seconds will progressively slow the movement of any struck enemy by -1.
+The penalty from each hit is cumulative and will last for 2 rounds.
+A successful save vs. Death with a -4 penalty negates the penalty to movement speed.

+Disadvantages:
+- May not dual class.
+- May only attain Grandmaster in polearm weapons (quarterstaff, spear, and halberd) while all other weapons can only attain Proficient.

 ### Psi Warrior

 A Psi Warrior is a fighter who augments their physical might with psi-infused weapon strikes, telekinetic lashes, and barriers of mental force.
 Psi Warriors hone their skills and psionic abilities through solo discipline, unlocked under the tutelage of a master, or refined it at an academy dedicated to wielding the mind's power as both weapon and shield.